top of page

 If the horse ever STOPS touching the fly spray bottle or is slower to touch the bottle, we can recognize this as a lack of consent (in other words: they are not sure or okay with what comes after touching the fly spray bottle anymore and so are no longer willing to touch the bottle).
 If this happens we need to adjust accordingly until we are back to a point at which the horse is comfortable.
 Maybe we need to slow down, start with plain water, spray away from them for longer, etc.

-Some might argue that the horse is just doing what's more reinforcing at that moment.
-That they are not *really* consenting.
-Technically, I would say they are right.
-But I would then argue, when we use the word "consent" for a human situation, are we not also talking about the more reinforcing or less punishing experience for the human too?
+But I would then counter with that when we use the word "consent" for a human situation, are we not also talking about the more reinforcing/less punishing experience for the human too?

 When a human gives a doctor consent to operate, they are usually weighing the pros and cons between outcomes.
 If they get the surgery, they can walk again normally, and maybe even be able to ride again!
 If they don't, then they may never walk again.
 So while the surgery may be painful and have a long recovery, they give consent to do the surgery because of the outcomes.

 Horses may not be able to weigh pros and cons so far in the future, but they absolutely can chain together events that have been experienced repeatedly in the past.
 They can absolutely learn that if they walk up to a mounting block the rider will usually get on.
 And if the learning history tells them having a rider on is typically aversive/unpleasant, when given the option, they will choose to avoid the aversive by not approaching the mounting block.
-If the learning history tells them having a rider on is typically an appetitive/enjoyable experience, they will likely choose to approach the mounting block to have the rider get on.
-The trick is here that they have to actually have a choice, which is in itself is a powerful reinforcer, and there needs to be an established learning history so the horse knows what they are saying "yes" or "no" to.

 This is often the case with people too though, especially very young people (like children).
 They often have to experience before they can understand what they are saying yes or no to because they can not have the same conversation an adult can.
-And this brings us to the major difference in consent for adult humans and our equine learners!

-I can not sit down and have a dialogue with a horse, explaining the pros and cons, and have them give me a verbalized answer before ever having experienced it.
+I can not sit down and have a dialogue with a horse, explaining the pros and cons, and have them give me a verbalized answer before ever having experienced it (Informed consent).
 They have to actually experience and learn to recognize the pattern of cues/stimuli that indicate what's coming next... and then learn how to opt-in or opt-out of that experience.
 This process doesn't make it any less powerful or necessary for horses though!

 Horses can and DO understand choice.
 Horses, just like people, thrive on being able to control outcomes.
 ESPECIALLY, especially, when it comes to experiences that could be unpleasant or scary in some way.
 Giving our horses control over these experiences can turn them quickly from something scary and unpleasant to something comfortable and maybe even enjoyable or fun!